Spotlight On Oral Cancer: Learn The Six Main Risk Factors

 Among those diagnosed with oral cancer in recent years, only 64.5 percent of them have survived for a full five years after diagnosis.
 However, the five-year survival rate soars to 83 percent when the cancer is caught in its earliest stages.

-While your dentist does their part every six months to determine if you are displaying any signs of oral cancer, you can help keep it from forming in the first place by knowing the oral cancer risk factors and eliminating any bad habits in your life that may be raising your risk.
+While your dentist in Sarasota FL does their part every six months to determine if you are displaying any signs of oral cancer, you can help keep it from forming in the first place by knowing the oral cancer risk factors and eliminating any bad habits in your life that may be raising your risk.

 While you may know that using chewing tobacco greatly increases a person’s chance of developing oral cancer in their lifetime, you may not realize that tobacco use of any type also raises their risk.
 If anyone in your family smokes cigarettes, cigars, or a pipe, then urge them to quit.